 Credit cards that offer 0% foreign transaction fees, rewards and travel perks can give you more value when you’re overseas – here’s how to pick one.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Compare credit cards with no foreign transaction fees
+Credit cards with 0% foreign transaction fees

 How to compare credit cards for overseas travel

 With any credit card, it's important to look for features that you know you'll use and costs that are affordable for you.
 For travel credit cards specifically, here are some of the key features to consider:

 When you're travelling overseas, there are two main credit card fees to watch out for:

 - Foreign transaction fees.
 When you pay for something in another currency, your Australian dollars are converted to the local currency.
 This typically attracts a fee between 2% and 3% of the transaction (both when you're overseas and shopping online with international merchants).
 You can avoid this fee with a credit card that doesn't charge a foreign currency conversion fee.